• Skip to main content

 • Tuck the wing tips under and truss (tie together) the legs with kitchen string.

-• To serve, carve it, then garnish it with lemon slices and rosemary or parsley.
+• Let the chicken rest for 10 minutes.
+To serve, carve it, then garnish it with lemon slices and rosemary or parsley.

 Notes